By Claire Ferris-Lay

 The airline intends to grow its fleet to more than 120 aircraft during the same period.

-CEO Akbar Al Baker said in December the airline would launch an initial public offering (IPO) in early 2012 after three consecutive years of profit.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+CEO Akbar Al Baker said in December the airline would launch an initial public offering (IPO) in early 2012 after three consecutive years of profit.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.